slurmulon/gooey/README.md

 Assume that a User can be viewing either one Quote or Proposal at a time.
 If a Quote is selected, then the User must also have one System and one Finance Product selected.

 What can make this simple yet dynamic context difficult to manage?
-(Examples represent potential future requirements):
+(Examples may represent future business requirements):

  - Component states are often decoupled and split across layers of the stack
-    * Example: The state of the User and its dependent components must also be synchronized with the the view and the API
+    * Example: The state of the User and its dependent components must be synchronized with relevant models, views, controllers, and API resources
  - Strong coupling between components (components expclitly reference and depend on each other)
     * Example: If the address of a User's only Quote is changed, reflect the change in the User's primary address as well
- - Distant interdependencies between components
+ - Distant interdependencies between client components that are difficult to architect cleanly
-    * Example: If a System reaches a "finance ready" state, the Quote now needs Documents which the User can sign.
-User can't interact with other parts of the application until they sign or reject the Documents.
+    * Example: If a System reaches a "finance ready" state, the Quote now needs to acquire Documents which the User can sign.
+      Quote state must be refreshed via API in order to acquire Documents.
+      Quote and Systems are functionally disabled until Documents are signed or rejected, but changes to Finance Products will re-generate Documents for a Quote.
  - Difficult to synchronize effects and limitations of errors between relevant components
     * Example: If a Finance Product component experiences a 500 error, ensure that User can no longer access the Quote and, if possible, re-select a new Quote for the User.